-E.3.
-Indicate the main risks, including fiscal, to the extent that those derived from corruption are significant (the latter being understood to be within the scope of Royal Decree Law 18/2017) which may prevent the company from achieving its business targets.
+E.3 Indicate the main risks, including fiscal, to the extent that those derived from corruption are significant (the latter being understood to be within the scope of Royal Decree Law 18/2017) which may prevent the company from achieving its business targets.

 Description Management Market risk Gas price Volatility in international markets which determine gas prices.
 Physical and financial hedges.
-Portfolio management.
-Electricity price Volatility in electricity markets in Iberia and Europe.
-Physical and financial hedges.
+Portfolio management Electricity price Volatility in electricity markets in Iberia and Europ Physical and financial hedges.
 Optimisation of generation park.
 Gas volume Gap between gas supply and demand.
 Optimisation of contracts and assets.
 Trading.
 Electricity volume Reduction in available thermal gap.
-Uncertainty in the volume of renewable production.
-Optimisation of commercialisation /generation gap.
+Uncertainty in the volume of renewable production Optimisation of commercialisation/generation gap.
 Regulation Exposure to revision of criteria and levels of return recognised for regulated activities.
 Heightened intensity of communication with regulatory bodies.
 Adjusting efficiencies and investments to recognised rates.

 Exchange rates Volatility in international currency markets.
 Geographical diversification.
 Hedges through financing in local currency and derivatives.
 Monitoring of the net position.
 Interest rates and credit spread Volatility in financing rates.
 Financial hedges.
 Diversification in financing sources.
-Legal Uncertainty arising from the potential outcome of litigation, arbitration Analysis and mitigation of legal risks affecting the company's operations and corporate governance.
-2084t or open legal claims.
+Legal Uncertainty arising from the potential outcome of litigation, arbitration or open legal claims.
+Analysis and mitigation of legal risks affecting the company's operations and corporate governance.
 Hiring of top-level legal firms.
-Provisioning with criteria of prudence.
-Fiscal Ambiguity or subjectiveness in the interpretation of the prevailing fiscal regulations, or through a relevant change to the same.
+Provisioning with criteria of prudence Fiscal Ambiguity or subjectiveness in the interpretation of the prevailing fiscal regulations, or through a relevant change to the same.
 Consultations with independent expert organisations.
 Recruitment of leading consultancy firms.
 Adhesion to the Code of Good Tax Practices.
 Allocation of provisions with criteria of prudence.
 Credit risk Credit Uncertainty over the evolution of ratios of payment default conditioned by the economic cycle.
 Customer solvency analysis to define specific contractual conditions.
 Admission and collection process.
+Operational risks Operational: image and reputation Deterioration in perception of stakeholders regarding the company's reputation as a result of the behaviour of the company or its employees, including those related to corruption, and their influence on results.
+Identification and tracking of potential reputation events.
+Transparency in communication.
+Operational: insurable.
+Accidents, damages or non-availabilities in assets of Naturgy.
+Ongoing improvement plans.
+Optimisation of total cost of risk and hedging.
+Operational: environment Exceeding environmental limits or damage to ecosystems and biodiversity produced naturally or by human action.
+Emergency plans in installations with risk of environmental accidents.
+Specific insurance policies.
+Complete environmental management.